mitnk/cicada/README.md

 ```

-## Set mtsh as your login shell
+## Set cicada as your login shell

-Appending `/usr/local/bin/mtsh` into your `/etc/shells`, then run
+Appending `/usr/local/bin/cicada` into your `/etc/shells`, then run
 ```
-$ chsh -s /usr/local/bin/mtsh
+$ chsh -s /usr/local/bin/cicada
 ```